Our Directors

 Cameron Lang

-This year will be my 12th year at Ponacka and my 4th on staff.
-My role as Program Director this summer will involve overseeing the staffing, enrollment and programming of the daily activities that campers will sign up for.
+This year will be my 13th year at Ponacka and my 5th on staff.
+My role as Program Director involves overseeing the staffing, enrollment and programming of the daily activities that campers sign up for.
 In previous years, I have been a counsellor, head of canoeing and Activity Director.
 When I am not at camp, I spend my time studying for a philosophy degree at the University of Guelph.

 In my opinion, the beauty of camp is that it is the most entertaining, fulfilling, enjoyable and healing aspect of my life while simultaneously being the biggest source of my personal growth and development.
 Even after 12 years at Ponacka, my parents still comment at the end of each August that it seems like I’ve come back as an entirely new person.
 On top of this, camp has provided me with an everlasting connection to nature and some incredibly strong friendships which I will carry with me forever.